cosc2336-ds-alg/assg07/README.md

 Only the invocation of the constructors for the class are actually currently executing.

 To begin templatizing the whole class, start by uncommenting the first `CHECK` that calls the `getSize()` member method.
-Copy the declaration you had from your `List-notemplate.hpp` and `List-notemplate.cpp` files for the `getSize()` declaration and implementation back into your `List.[hpp|cpp]` files.
+You want to add back in `getSize()` to the `List` class, converting it into a template member function.
+There are ways to use git to stash files, and switch between commits to pull out code from other commits into your current work.
+However, for simplicity, I suggest you simply open up your GitHub assignment classroom, make sure you are looking at your `main` branch, and then copy the `getSize()` nontemplate method from there back into your work.
 Then convert this member method into a template member method.
 The methods `getSize()`, `getAllocationSize()` and `str()` should all be relatively easy, you only need to change them into template functions, none of them create or refer to any values in the container that need to be changed from `int` to type `T` declarations.
+Templatize these 3 member methods first.
+Uncomment any tests in the first 2 test cases calling `getSize()`, `getAllocationSize()` or `str()`.
+Don't forget to uncomment both in the `int` tests as well as in the `string` tests.
+The `test-string-template.cpp` testing file is testing that your changes work when the `List` holds `string` type values in the list.
+Once the tests pass for these 3 functions in both testing files, create a new commit and push it to your `template` branch of your GitHub classroom repository.

 Once you get these working, you next need to templatize the `operator[]` indexing operator, and the `operator==` boolean comparison operator.
-These again do not actually create any local variables that are values of the `List`, so you should be able to simply convert them into template functions without having to do much more.
+These again do not actually create any local variables that are values of the `List`, so you should be able to simply convert them into template functions without having to do much more, though the indexing `operator[]` does return an `int&`, but now for a template `List`, it should be returning a generic `T&` reference, and the `operator==` will be expecting a `List<T>` now as the right hand side list to compare with.

 If you convert those functions to template member functions, then that should be enough to allow you to pass all of the tests in the second `TEST_CASE` of the `List<int>` tests.
 But also, after or while you are doing this, you could and should uncomment the same tests of these function in the `List<string>` test file as well.
-If you templatize these function correctly, you should be able to pass the tests both when using lists of `int` values and when using lists of `string` values.
+If you templatize these functions correctly, you should be able to pass the tests both when using lists of `int` values and when using lists of `string` values.

-Once you get the first two test cases in both of the testing files to pass, I suggest you try and templatize the `growListIfNeeded()` member function.
+Once you get the first two test cases in both of the testing files to pass, I suggest you next templatize the `growListIfNeeded()` member function.
 This is another function that was given to you, but you should be using it in the operators you implemented in tasks 1-3 before.